-All deposits are fully refundable.
+MYTH All deposits are fully refundable.

-If you need to pay a holding fee for a property, to take it off the market-you will not get this back.
+If you need to pay a holding fee for a property, to take it off the marketyou will not get this back if you change your mind.

 Your security deposit (the big sum of money) is refundable providing there is no damage to the property.
 Even then they can only deduct what is considered a reasonable amount.